-TMH has 1,862 beds with over 5,800 staff.
-Oncology and palliative care service is provided by the Department of Clinical Oncology through an integrated approach.
-The department sees about 3,000 new cancer patients per year and has 12 qualified clinical oncologists with 8 also qualified in palliative medicine, and 13 residents.
-There is also a dedicated team of medical social workers and clinical psychologists in the department to provide psychosocial care.
+TMH has 1900 beds with over 7,000 staff.
+Oncology (nonsurgical) and palliative care services are provided by the Department of Clinical Oncology through an integrated approach.
+The department sees more than 3,000 new cancer patients per year and has 16 qualified clinical oncologists with 8 also qualified in palliative medicine, and 14 residents.
+There is also a dedicated team consists of medical social workers and clinical psychologists in the department to provide psychosocial care.

-The centre is the first one in Hong Kong to provide a comprehensive oncology service from diagnosis to end-of-life care.
-The Department of Clinical Oncology adopts an integrated approach in providing radiation oncology, medical oncology, palliative care and hospice service.
-There are 48 oncology beds, 43 palliative care & hospice beds, out-patient clinic, Hospice Day Centre, Ambulatory Chemotherapy Centre, Cancer Patient Resources Centre, Child and Family Bereavement Centre under the department.
-Radiation oncology facilities include one superficial X-Ray system, four linear accelerators, one linac based radio-surgery system, one integrated remote afterloading brachytherapy system and one CT simulator providing high-tech treatment from 3D conformal to intensity modulated and image guided radiotherapy.
+The oncology centre is the first one in Hong Kong to provide a comprehensive oncology service from diagnosis to end-of-life care.
+The Department of Clinical Oncology adopts an integrated approach in providing radiation oncology, medical oncology, palliative care and hospice services.
+There are 48 oncology beds, 43 palliative care & hospice beds, out-patient clinic, Hospice Day Centre, Ambulatory Chemotherapy Centre, Cancer Patient Resources Centre, and Child and Family Bereavement Centre under the department.
+Radiation oncology facilities include four linear accelerators, one linac based radio-surgery system, one integrated remote afterloading brachytherapy system and one CT simulator providing high-tech treatment from 3D conformal to intensity modulated and image guided radiotherapy.

 The centre partners with various non-government organizations in enhancing psychosocial support to cancer patients.
-The first Maggie’s Cancer Caring Centre outside UK was established at TMH in 2008.
+The first Maggie’s Cancer Caring Centre outside United Kingdom was established at TMH in 2008.

-TMH has 17 specialities including Accident & Emergency, Anaesthesiology & Intensive Care, Clinical Oncology, Diagnostic Radiology & Nuclear Medicine, ENT, Medicine & Geriatrics, Neurosurgery, Obstetrics & Gynaecology, Ophthalmology, Orthopaedics & Traumatology, Oral & Maxillofacial Surgery, Paediatrics & Adolescent Medicine, Pathology, Primary & Community Health Care, Psychiatry, Rehabilitation, and Surgery.
-A full range of allied health services is also provided, including Dietetics, Pharmacy, Physiotherapy, Occupational Therapy, Prosthetic-orthotic Services, Speech Therapy, Audiology, Podiatry, Clinical Psychology and Optometry.
+TMH has 18 specialities including Accident & Emergency, Anaesthesiology & Operating Theatre Services, Intensive Care, Clinical Oncology, Radiology & Nuclear Medicine, Ear Nose and Throat, Medicine & Geriatrics, Surgery, Neurosurgery, Obstetrics & Gynaecology, Ophthalmology, Orthopaedics & Traumatology, Paediatrics & Adolescent Medicine, Clinical Pathology, Primary & Community Health Care, Child and Adolescent Mental Health Centre, Rehabilitation, and Community Nursing Services.
+A full range of allied health services are also provided, including Dietetics, Pharmacy, Physiotherapy, Occupational Therapy, Prosthetic-orthotic Services, Speech Therapy, Audiology, Podiatry, Clinical Psychology and Optometry.